QuentinRa/blog.quentinra.dev/proj/uml/use/index.md

 with

 * **the system**: the Restaurant
-* **an actors**: the Client here, basically those that interact with the system.
+* **actors**: only one here, the Client, those that interact with the system.
   Note that they are not persons but roles.
-* **use cases**: Order, Eat, Checkout.
+* **use cases**: "Order", "Eat", "Checkout".
   What your actors can do in/with the system.
 * **association**: link the actors with the use cases.

 A system can be an actor in another system.
-Let's says a shop is interacting with a factory.
-Then if the factory is the system, then the shop is an actor.
+Let's say a shop is interacting with a factory.
+If the factory is the system, then the shop is an actor.
 Using that you can split a big use case diagram into a bunch of smaller ones.